-Our nursing team consists of 5 practice nurses.
+Our nursing team consists of 8 nurses and 2 healthcare assistants.
 They all provide some of the nursing services that we offer, but also specialise as follows:-

-Sister Sheila Dransfield specialises in diabetes, heart disease and epilepsy management, and gives contraceptive advice.
+Sharon Jones specialises in diabetes and gives contraceptive advice.

-Sister Liz Boyd is one of our Triage Nurses and gives helpful medical advice and can arrange treatment for some common conditions.
-She is available to speak to by telephone on weekday mornings.
-She also specialises in respiratory disease and heart failure.
+Nick Hughes-Jones and Liz Boyd are our Triage Nurses.
+They give helpful medical advice and can arrange treatment for some common conditions.
+They are generally available to speak to by telephone on weekdays, although availability can vary depending upon annual leave and other service requirements.
+Liz also specialises in respiratory disease and heart failure.

 We offer a number of specific clinics for chronic diseases and other services.
 Please ask at reception for further details.

 Our Chronic Disease Clinics are

 - Asthma and Chronic Obstructive Airways Disease (sufferers should see the Practice Nurse yearly to check inhaler technique and ensure that treatment is optimised)